 CONGRATULATIONS!
 This is where your journey at Pace begins.
 Once you have received your acceptance packet from Pace University filled with important information and key dates, you will be directed to register for a Transfer Orientation date.
 Our Transfer Orientation program is required for all new transfer students and will fully prepare you for the Pace experience.
 We understand you may have attended an Orientation at your prior institution, but it is still important to attend Transfer Orientation at Pace.

 Transfer Orientation is designed to provide you with an introduction to all aspects of the Pace University community to ensure that your transition will be easy, successful, and full of new opportunities.
-You will get to know our Orientation Leaders at Pace, upper-class students who will guide you throughout the day.
+You will get to know our Orientation Leaders, who are upper-class students, who will guide you throughout the day.

 At Transfer Orientation, you will also meet administrators, Advisors and faculty members, as well as other incoming transfer students.
 In addition, you will begin to experience what the Pace community is like before the semester begins.